tuwien-musicir/rp_extract/README.md

 Institute of Software Technology and Interactive Systems<br>
 Vienna University of Technology, Austria

+RP_extract is a python library to extract semantic features (so called audio descriptors) from audio files (WAV, MP3, ...) which can be used in tasks such as finding similar sounding music, creating playlists or recommender systems, and categorizing music into a custom set of categories such as genres, or detecting concepts such as moods and emotions in music.
+Most of these tasks are achieved through emplyoing Machine Learning, example implementations are provided in this repository and the tutorials included.

 Main Authors: Thomas Lidy (audiofeature), Alexander Schindler (slychief)

 ## Installation